The two towers

 Above: The revised application with a 15-storey tower, and below; the previous application with 27 storeys.

-This block will still loom over the neighbouring buildings around this currently green space and General Gordon Square.
+This block will still loom over the neighbouring buildings around this green space and the nearby General Gordon Square.
 It’s size and shape will still be out of proportion to those other buildings.

-The site adjoins the Woolwich Conservation Area and any development should therefore preserve or enhance the character of the conservation zone.
+The site adjoins the Woolwich Conservation Area and any development should therefore preserve or enhance the character of the WCA.
 This proposal does neither.
-It will in fact conflict completely with the principles agreed by the Council in the Woolwich Conservation Area.
+It will in fact conflict completely with the principles agreed by RBG in the Woolwich Conservation Area, as highlighted in the Draft Appraisal in September 2021.

-The seven blocks proposed for Phase 4 - to be built behind the existing Tesco Store - are also disproportionately high, ranging as they do from nine to 16 storeys.
-There is a clear inference that these blocks are not the most suitable architecturally that could be designed for the area, but rather the biggest lumps that could be crammed into the site.
+The seven blocks proposed for Phase 4 are also disproportionately high, ranging as they do from nine to sixteen storeys.
+There is a clear inference that these blocks are not the most suitable architecturally that could be designed for the area but rather the biggest lumps that could be crammed into the site.

-The blocks, whether at the front or the rear of Tescos, are uninspiring and will detract from, rather than add to, the feeling that Woolwich has a history to celebrate, especially in the Town Centre.
-Some of the buildings next to the site date back to Georgian times, and many others to the Victorian period, yet there is no acknowledgement of this in the design of this scheme.
+The designs of the blocks, whether at the front or the rear of Tesco’s, are uninspiring and will detract from, rather than add to, the feeling that Woolwich has a history to celebrate, especially in the Town Centre.
+Some of the buildings next to the site date back to Georgian times, and many others to Victorian times, yet there is no acknowledgement of this in the design of this scheme.

 There will clearly be overshadowing of General Gordon Square – as the proposed tower is to the south of the square.
 The overshadowing is acknowledged in the Sunlight and Daylight Report, although the CGIs are far from clear as to the exact impact.
 The overshadowing will be at its worst in the spring, winter and autumn months and will seriously detract from the amenity of this much-loved and well-used public space.

-Also, where the sunlight and daylight figures are shown for individual properties around the site, the report constantly refers back to the 2007 scheme.
-What is important for local residents is not whether conditions will be better than 2007 but the effect this plan will have if built.
+Also, where the sunlight and daylight figures are shown for individual properties around the site, the report constantly harks back to the 2007 scheme.
+What is important for local residents is not whether conditions will be better than 2007 but the effect this plan will have on them now.
+The building in Phase 3, while no longer the copper/red colour of the original tower, now seems to have been designed to be as bland as possible, presumably in the hope that few people will spot it is there.
+The Planning Inspector was interested in something being built to hide the carbuncle that is the current Tesco building.
+However, we’re not convinced the proposed Phase 3 building is what local people would want to perform that function.

 Because this did not meet planning requirements, some of the flats now have balconies, whence the residents can appreciate the pollution for themselves.